Feather Of Fire

 Buy tickets.

-Jennifer has worked at the Mattress Factory, Brooklyn Museum of Art and Dahesh Museum of Art and is co-author of Pittsburgh Signs Project: 250 Signs of Western Pennsylvania.
-She also is co-coordinator of Handmade Arcade.
-Musically, she is in a band called The Garment District and is a founding member of Brooklyn's The Ladybug Transistor.
+Jennifer has worked at the Mattress Factory, Brooklyn Museum of Art and SLB Radio Productions.
+She is co-author of the award-winning book, "Pittsburgh Signs Project: 250 Signs of Western Pennsylvania."
+For 15-plus years, she was co-coordinator and marketing director with Handmade Arcade, Pittsburgh's first and largest independent craft fair.
+She makes music as The Garment District and is a founding member of Brooklyn's The Ladybug Transistor.